FridaWikell/python-snake/README.md

 #### Site Owner Goals

-THe site owners goal is to provide an easy and fun place in the high technology enviroment with anvanced graphic we live in.
+The site owners goal is to provide an easy and fun place in the high technology enviroment with anvanced graphic we live in.

 ## Design